Intertwined

 Core Values

-Compassion for people, communities, other animals, the environment, and the planet
+Compassion for people, communities, all animals, and the planet

 Here's How We Can Work Together